AnyChart/docs.anychart.com/Stock_Charts/Technical_Indicators/Mathematical_Description.md

 [Ichimoku Cloud (IKH)](Ichimoku_Cloud_\(IKH\)) includes five plots.
 Four of them are based on the average of the high and low over a given period of time.
 Periods can be adjusted when an indicator is created.

-This is how it is calculated:
+This is how Ichimoku Cloud is calculated:

 <ol>
 	<li>Tenkan-sen (Conversion Line): **(9-period high + 9-period low)/2))**</li>